ericyang789/Parallel-Compute-Project/README.md

 - Compile with OpenACC acceleration:

   ``pgcc -acc -Minfo tsne.c -o tsne``

+If working on a non-GPU instance:

+- Compile using:

+  ``gcc tsne.c -o tsne``

 The, we can run the compiled code just using:

 ​		``./tsne``

 ## Performance evaluation